Vista Outdoor blames Trump election for 'unprecedented' drop in demand

 Related: Ammo sales are slumping under Trump

-Vista owns 50 brands, including Savage Arms, which makes a variety of guns, including military-style semiautomatic rifles, and the ammo brands Federal Premium Ammunition, Estate Cartridge, American Eagle and Speer Ammo.
+Vista owns 50 brands, including Savage Arms, which makes a variety of guns, including military-style semiautomatic rifles, and the ammo brands Federal Premium Ammunition, Estate Cartridge, American Eagle, Speer Ammo, Blazer and CCI.

-The company also owns Camelbak, which makes hydration equipment, and Bushnell, which makes binoculars and gun scopes.
+The company also owns Bushnell, which makes binoculars and gun scopes, Bushnell Golf, which makes golf course rangefinders, and Bollé, which makes sunglasses and ski goggles.

 Related: Assault rifles are piling up in stores